-Checklist See "General Prerequisites" on page 31 and the Audit Report Prerequisites in "Generating Container Audit Reports" on page 171.
+See "General Prerequisites" on page 37 and the Audit Report Prerequisites in "Generating Container Audit Reports" on page 163

 You must have rights to the directory where you intend to create the output file.
 For a network directory on the server, you must have at least the Create right on the directory to create the file and [RWCEMF] rights to manage the file after you create it.
-If you are
+If you are creating the report file on your local workstation, see your workstation documentation for information on using the workstation's access control mechanisms to protect your files.

-1. Choose "Database report old audit file" from the "Auditing reports" menu (1500).
+1 Choose Database report old audit file from the Auditing reports menu (1500).